-- 5.1 FightMND does not act as an employer and, therefore, in all cases where financial support is provided for the employment of staff, the host institution undertakes to issue a contract of employment in accordance with any other relevant Act relating to the conditions of employment. - 5.2 FightMND will not be responsible for claims under statute or at common law, nor will they indemnify the host institution against a claim for compensation or against any claims for which the institution may be liable as an employer or otherwise.
+- 5.1.
+FightMND does not act as an employer and, therefore, in all cases where financial support is provided for the employment of staff, the Administering or Host Institution undertakes to issue a contract of employment in accordance with any other relevant Act relating to the conditions of employment. - 5.2.
+FightMND will not be responsible for claims under statute or at common law, nor will they indemnify the dministering or Host institution against a claim for compensation or against any claims for which the Institution may be liable as an employer or otherwise.